Code-Institute-Submissions/inline-6-overnight/README.md

     e.
 DISABLE_COLLECTSTATIC (followed by 1) - this is during development only; this field must be removed when deploying to production

 5. On the Deploy tab, connect to GitHub (search for the repository name and click on the connect button).
-6. Scroll to the bottom of the deployment page and select the preferred deployment type: click on Enable Automatic Deploys (for automatic deployment when you push updates to GitHub) or select the correct branch for deployment from the dropdown menu and click on Deploy Branch for manual deployment (this was the option chosen for this project).
+6. Scroll to the bottom of the deployment page and select the preferred deployment type: click on Enable Automatic Deploys (for automatic deployment when you push updates to GitHub - this was the option chosen for this project) or select the correct branch for deployment from the dropdown menu and click on Deploy Branch for manual deployment.

 ### Forking the GitHub Repository